gatsbyjs/gatsby/docs/blog/2018-10-06-deploying-gatsby-to-azure/index.md

 ![Successful deployment](deploymentcomplete.png)

 Congratulations!
-You've successfully completed the tutorial just deployed your Gatsby blog to Azure!
+You've successfully completed the tutorial and deployed your Gatsby blog to Azure!